respoke/web-examples/app/modules/group-messaging/README.md

 ## Application Architecture

-The group messaging example application follows a simplified model-view-controller (MVC) architecture.
+The group messaging application follows a simplified model-view-controller (MVC) architecture.

 ![group messaging application architecture](group-messaging-architecture.png)

 ### The view

-`index.html` contains script reference to all style sheets, library scripts, application modules scripts, and the respoke API script.
+`index.html` contains reference to all style sheets, library scripts, application module scripts, and the respoke API script.

-Markup is divided into several template `<script>` blocks which are read and manipulated by the `ui.js` module.
-Each template block contains a [Handlebars](http://handlebarsjs.com) template: HTML markup with special Handlebars syntax for injecting data.
+Markup is divided into several template `<script>` blocks which are parsed and manipulated by the `ui.js` module.
+Each template block contains a [Handlebars](http://handlebarsjs.com) template: HTML markup with special Handlebars syntax where data will be injected.

-A single element, `<div id="ui">` serves as the root HTML element for the application.
+A single element, `<div id="ui">` serves as the application's root HTML element.
 When the `ui` module manipulates the page, it attaches rendered templates to this element.

 ### The ui controller (ui.js)

 The `ui` controller manages all interaction with the DOM (view) and renders templates when necessary.
 It is composed of a number of submodules that each govern specific user interface components:

 - `auth`: sets up authentication submodules
-    - `authForm`: accepts login credentials
+    - `authForm`: submits login credentials from a form
 - `groupMessage`: sets up group messaging submodules
-    - `menu`: shows and hides elements in responsive mode
+    - `menu`: shows and hides buddy list (only in mobile view)
     - `tabs`: creates, removes, and pulses tabs during chat
     - `messages`: displays messages for the active chat
-    - `buddies`: begins user/group chats
+    - `buddies`: buddy list, begins user/group chats
     - `chatForm`: accepts input (messages) for the active chat

-Each submodule listens to events from the application's `state` model and manipulates its specific DOM elements accordingly.
-Likewise, when DOM events occur, each submodule may invoke methods in the `state` model that will perform some operation (sending a message, for example).
-The `ui` controller does not hold any application data itself; it merely holds references to actual view objects (DOM elements).
+Each submodule listens to events from the application's `state` model and manipulates its specific DOM elements in response.
+Likewise, when DOM events occur, each submodule may invoke `state` model methods that perform application operations (sending a message, for example).
+The `ui` controller does not hold any application data itself; it merely holds references to view objects (DOM elements).
 All application data belongs to the `state` model.
 This means that, for example, when a new message arrives for a user, the view is notified and must request message data from the model in order to render the message template.

 ### The state model (state.js)

 The `state` model contains both application logic and application data.
-It exposes a number of "public" methods which the `ui` controller may invoke, as well as a number of properties that contain data objects such as collections of buddies, messages, and tabs.
-When the `ui` controller invokes a method on the `state` model, it will typically execute some application logic, manipulate its data, then fire an event to let the controller know that its state has changed.
+It exposes a number of "public" methods which the `ui` controller may invoke, as well as a number of properties that contain data objects (such as buddies, messages, and tabs).
+When the `ui` controller invokes a method on the `state` model, the model will typically execute some application logic, manipulate its data, then fire an event to let the controller know that its state has changed.
 It is also responsible for communicating with the respoke API when required.

 ### The respoke API

 #### Creating a respoke client and connecting to its services

 When the `index.html` page is loaded, it instructs the `state` model to initialize itself.
 (This occurs after all assets, styles, and scripts are loaded.)
-During initialization the state model creates a respoke `client` object, passing it the respoke application identifier and a flag that indicates that the application is operating in development mode.
+During initialization the state model creates a respoke `client` object with the respoke application identifier and a flag that indicates that the application is operating in development mode.

 ```html
 <script type="text/javascript">